 Even with so many blanks staring you in the eyes, the question about a driver's license stands out.
-Does it mean that FAFSA checks your driving record?
+Does it mean that Free Application for Federal Student Aid (FAFSA) checks your driving record?
 Or that the school does?
 Relax, all your speeding tickets are still your secret.
-Filling out your driver's license information is optional on the FAFSA, as is providing your state ID number.
-Both provide the people reviewing FAFSA another way to verify your home state and address.
+Filling out your driver's license number is optional on the FAFSA as is providing your state ID number.
+Both just provide the people reviewing FAFSA documentation as another way to verify your home state and address.

 It Won't Take My License Number